SunsetteSkye/SunsetteSkye.github.io/_story/2026-05-03-ffion-lanva.markdown

 "The capital of Lanva March.
 Meteor City."

-"What a coincidence!"
+"Ah, what a coincidence!"
 The woman's booming cheer was mostly unimpeded by the touch of fear in her voice.
 It was one thing to know the garb of a witch, and another to see the violet hair and eyes for oneself.
-"Ah, well, I'm headed there as well, perhaps I could--"
+"Well, I'm headed there as well, perhaps I could--"

 "Yes," Ffion said, cutting her off and moving more quickly.
 "Thank you."